drjmarino/website/docs/primo/human05.md

-# Title of the Page
+# Hammad has chosen this

-Paragraphs are separated by a blank line.
+Paragraphs is written over here.

 *Italic*, **bold**, and `monospace`.